mozilla-services/socorro/docs/installation.rst

 like, you also have the option to generate and populate the DB with synthetic test data
 ::
-  ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --fakedata --dropdb --database_superuser=your_superuser --database_superuserpassword=bPassword
+  ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --fakedata --dropdb --database_superusername=your_superuser --database_superuserpassword=bPassword

 Create partitioned reports_* tables